wdawson/okta.github.io/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

 * `grant_type=authorization_code` - This tells the token endpoint that the application is using the Authorization Code grant type.
 * `code` - The application includes the authorization code it was given in the redirect.
 * `redirect_uri` - The same redirect URI that was used when requesting the code.
-Some APIs don’t require this parameter, so you’ll need to double check the documentation of the particular API you’re accessing.
+Some APIs don't require this parameter, so you'll need to double check the documentation of the particular API you're accessing.
 * `client_id` - The application's client ID.
 * `client_secret` - The application's client secret.
 This ensures that the request to get the access token is made only from the application, and not from a potential attacker that may have intercepted the authorization code.